By Sarah Spencer

 Although Pimm’s No. 1 is an English liqueur, the Pimm’s Cup has become a quintessential New Orleans cocktail.
 Pimm’s is a derivative of gin, but it tastes almost like an iced tea.
 Paired with gingerale, sweet and sour, and garnished with a cucumber, it’s hard to find a more refreshing drink for those hot summer days.
 No wonder it took off in the sultry Big Easy!

 Sangria, a Spanish classic, is a perfect drink to make in advance and let your friends serve themselves from a punch bowl.
 A traditional sangria is made with red wine, brandy, sugar, a little orange juice, and fresh oranges and lemons.
 But the fun of sangrias is that you can tailor them to your liking!
 Simply pick your favorite fruits, choose between red or white wine, add some brandy, and maybe top it off with ginger ale or orange juice to give it an added boost of flavor.
-There are countless variations that are sure to please everybody, and it’s easy to make!
+There are countless variations (many that are low-calorie) that are sure to please everybody, and it’s easy to make!

 Pro-tip: Make sure you don’t add too much sugar if you’re using a sweet wine (such as a Riesling or a Moscato) as it can become overly sweet.